 Bitcoin halvings are coded into the Bitcoin protocol and when it executes it cuts the production of newly mined bitcoins by 50%.
 The last one was in May 2020 and the reward for each block was cut from 12.5 to 6.25.

-Halvings are scheduled to occur every 210,000 blocks, every four years or so, and they will continue until the maximum supply of 21 million bitcoins have been mined into existence, in around the year 2140.
+Halvings are scheduled to take place every 210,000 blocks, every four years or so.
+They will continue until the maximum supply of 21 million bitcoins have been mined into existence, in around the year 2140.

-And because we know the mining and block reward schedule and the exact number of bitcoins that are and will be in circulation at anytime, it makes the S2F model arguably more accurate than the gold S2F model.
+And because we know the mining and block reward schedule and the exact number of bitcoins that are and will be in circulation at anytime, it makes the Bitcoin Stock-to-Flow model arguably more accurate than the gold S2F model.